What Is A Teacher Bio

 Your main bio should talk about your skills, education, experience, and provide insight into your personality.

 Specify your exact skills, and don’t be afraid to get specific.
-For example, you may teach design, but add in details like you are an expert at designing new fonts.
+For example, you may teach design, and it may be nice to add that you are an expert at designing new fonts.

-If you have degrees, certificates, that can help give confidence to buyers, then you should list them.
-However, if you’re degree was in Statistics, then you may want to not mention that degree if you ended up a culinary chef.
+If you have degrees, or certificates, that can help give confidence to buyers, then you should list them.
+However, if your degree was in Statistics, then you may not want to mention that degree if you ended up a Culinary Chef.

 Mention top industries or well-known companies that you have worked at or helped over the years.
-Even if you have a tricky resume, if you have relevant companies, work them into your story arc.
+If you have a tricky resume work your relevant companies into your story arc.

 Choice of Words

 Even the words you use to greet, provide prompts, and sign off are important parts of your brand voice.
-And your brand voice should be consistent with your course sales page, course curriculum description, and course materials.
+Your brand voice should be consistent with your course sales page, curriculum description, and course materials.

 Your Reviews